 - Extend Generosity to one another regularly.

-- Learn to process difficult events and conflict in healthy ways.
+- Learn to process stressful events and conflict in healthy ways.

 - Extend an attitude of ‘give and take.’